algochoi/simple-nft-tutorial/README.md

 Let's make a simple NFT/memecoin on the Algorand TestNet!
 We'll use the [Purestake API](https://www.purestake.com/), [NFT Storage](https://nft.storage/#getting-started), and the [Algorand Python SDK](https://github.com/algorand/py-algorand-sdk) to programmatically create some NFTs on the fly. [^disclaimer]

+> Tip: If you want to speedrun through this tutorial, just read each heading and the `tl;dr`s at the end of the section.

 ## Pre-requisites
-* You should hopefully know how to open the terminal.
+* You should hopefully know how to open the terminal and use a code editor.
 On MacOS or Ubuntu (any Linux-based OS), just open up your terminal.
 If you are on Windows, I recommend you install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install), and you will be able to run a Ubuntu terminal on your machine.
 * Your machine should have `git` and `python` installed.

 ## Clone this repo
-Open up your terminal and do the following:
+Open up your terminal and paste the following commands:
 ```
 git clone [this-repo-link]
 cd [this repo]
-python -m venv .venv
+python -m venv .venv # optional
-source .venv/bin/activate
+source .venv/bin/activate # optional
 pip install -r requirements.txt
 ```